dustinpfister/blog_posts/_posts/linux-raspbian-lite-xserver-xorg.md

 layout: post
 categories: linux
 id: 637
-updated: 2020-03-30 19:25:56
+updated: 2020-10-04 08:32:38
-version: 1.8
+version: 1.9
 ---

-When setting up a [Rasbian Linux OS](https://en.wikipedia.org/wiki/Raspbian) lite install I might just want to set up a server, or do somthing from the command line only.
+When setting up a [Rasbian Linux OS](https://en.wikipedia.org/wiki/Raspbian) lite install I might just want to set up a server, or do something from the command line only.
 However often I might want at least some kind of desktop environment.
 So In this post I will be going over installing the [x window system](https://en.wikipedia.org/wiki/X_Window_System#Limitations_and_criticism), and setting up a very simple desktop for X called blackbox in Rasbian lite.

 <!-- more -->